INTERVIEW AND PICTURES BY MARKO SYRJALA

 It was our second time in Europe but our first time in Finland.
 The first time was with Sacred Reich in 1989, and this tour was in 1990.

-Well, at that time I didn’t join Testament I joined Slayer.
+Well, at that time, I didn’t join Testament; I joined Slayer.
 I played with Testament for five weeks in the US because their drummer, Louie, left.
-You know how it goes with any band, little things turn in to big things, and you can either complain about them, or you could look at yourself in the mirror and go, what am I complaining about.
-You gotta just listen to yourself sometimes.
+You know how it goes with any band.
+Little things turn into big things, and you can either complain about them, or you could look at yourself in the mirror and go, what am I complaining about.
+You have to just listen to yourself sometimes.
 I wasn’t very happy with Forbidden at that time, so I decided to leave.
 I got a phone call from Slayer right after that.
-So I was already working with Slayer and Testament asked me to fill in for them.
-They knew I had some time off from Slayer so they asked me if I was willing to help them out. .
+So I was already working with Slayer, and Testament asked me to fill in for them.
+They knew I had some time off from Slayer, so they asked me if I was willing to help them out…

-In 1992 you released live EP with Testament’
+In 1992 you released a live EP with Testament’

 “Return To The Apocalyptic City.”